Winter Holiday Trivia

 The American Christmas Tree Association says that 83 percent of American households who display a Christmas tree will display an artificial tree this season.
 That said, an estimated 22 million real Christmas trees will be sold this year.

 In 1931, construction workers raised a 20-foot tree on the muddy site that would become Rockefeller Center.
-They had no idea that, more than 70 years later, tens of thousands of people would crowd the sidewalks for the ceremonial lighting of this year's 80-foot Norway Spruce, which features 30,000 bulbs attached to 5 miles of wiring.
-The glitzy star atop this year's tree is 9.5 feet in diameter and weighs a whopping 550 pounds.
+They had no idea that, more than 70 years later, tens of thousands of people would crowd the sidewalks for the ceremonial lighting of this year's 76-foot, 12-ton Norway Spruce, which features 45,000 multi-colored LED bulbs attached to 5 miles of wiring.
+The glitzy star atop this year's tree is 9.5 feet in diameter and weighs a whopping 550 pounds—the same one that topped the 2012 tree and survived Superstorm Sandy.

 Run by U.S. Marine Corps Reserve, Toys for Tots began in 1947, when 5,000 toys were collected outside Warner Bros.
 Studios in Los Angeles and given to local children.
 Since the nonprofit's launch, more than 500 million holiday gifts have been donated and distributed to underprivileged kids throughout the country.